What Matters When Building Universal Multilingual Named Entity Recognition Models?: Conclusion

 \section{Conclusion}

-~In this work, we systematically explored the design space of prior approaches to universal NER by comparing architectures, transformer backbones, training datasets, and loss functions within a unified experimental setup.
+~In this work, we systematically explored the design space of prior approaches to universal NER.
 Based on these insights, we derived \methodname{}, a new state-of-the-art universal NER model that generalizes to more than 100 languages.
-Our results indicate that \textit{(i)} multilingual training data is essential for universal NER, \textit{(ii)} the effectiveness of a transformer backbone strongly depends on the chosen architecture, \textit{(iii)} cross-encoders generally outperform bi-encoders in terms of generalization, \textit{(iv)} a simple binary cross-entropy loss is sufficient, and \textit{(v)} threshold selection plays a critical role in universal, multilingual NER.
+Our results indicate that \textit{(i)} multilingual training data is essential for universal NER, \textit{(ii)} the effectiveness of a transformer backbone strongly depends on the chosen architecture, \textit{(iii)} cross-encoders outperform bi-encoders at scale in terms of generalization, \textit{(iv)} a simple binary cross-entropy loss is sufficient, and \textit{(v)} threshold selection plays a critical role in universal, multilingual NER.